-I Want to Eat Your Pancreas Review: A Bittersweet Anime That Will Break Your Heart and Heal It
+I Want to Eat Your Pancreas Review: A Bittersweet Story About Living Fully

 - The Weebersons